Trueblueaddie/ouroboros-network/CONTRIBUTING.md

 ### Use of `source-repository-package`s

 We *can* use Cabal's `source-repository-package` mechanism to pull in un-released package versions.
-However, we should try and avoid this.
-In particular, we should not release our packages to CHaP while we depend on a `source-repository-package`.
+This can be useful when debugging/developing across different repositories.
+However, we should not release our packages to CHaP while we depend on a `source-repository-package` since downstream consumers would not be able to build such package.

 If we are stuck in a situation where we need a long-running fork of a package, we should release it to CHaP instead (see the https://github.com/input-output-hk/cardano-haskell-packages[CHaP README] for more).

-If you do add a `source-repository-package`, you need to provide a `--sha256` comment in `cabal.project` so that Nix knows the hash of the content.
+If you do add a temporary `source-repository-package` stanza, you need to provide a `--sha256` comment in `cabal.project` so that Nix knows the hash of the content.
 There are two relatively straightforward ways to do this:

 1. The TOFU approach: put in the wrong hash and then Nix will tell you the correct one, which you can copy in.
 2. Calculate the hash with `nix-shell -p nix-prefetch-git --run 'nix-prefetch-git <URL> <COMMIT_HASH>'`